 Do you ever wonder how many tablespoons of coffee per cup?
 We’ve got you covered with this handy coffee making guide!
 Enjoy.

-Dreaming of the perfect cup to power you through the day?
+Dreaming of the perfect cup on coffee tables to power you through the day??
 We hear you.
 Brewing the perfect coffee cup can be a little tricky, so here’s a handy guide to help you figure out how much coffee you need for the optimal cup!

 How many tablespoons of ground coffee do you use per cup?